kbase/narrative/docs/testing.md

 #### ***JavaScript***

 `test/testConfig.json`
-This just needs the path to the token file (with pre-pended slash), such as `"/test/narrativetest.tok"`.
+This just needs the path to the token file, which should be kept in the `test` directory, for example `"test/narrativetest.tok"`.

 *TODO (10/24/2017): Unify these token configs!*

 #### ***Frontend integration tests***

 There are currently two options here.
-1. Use the same token file as described above.
-2. Set your token in the `KBASE_TEST_TOKEN` environment variable before running integration tests.
+1. Set your token in the `KBASE_TEST_TOKEN` environment variable before running integration tests.
+2. Use the same token file as described above.

+These are checked in that order.
+That is, if there's a `KBASE_TEST_TOKEN` variable, that gets used.
+Otherwise, it checks for the token file referenced in `test/testConfig.json`.
+If both of those are absent, a fake test token is used, which might cause failures if your tests include authenticated services.

 ### Testing with Github Actions and Codecov